General Post Office: Telegraph

-In the mid-19th century several private telegraph companies were established in the UK.
+In 1846, the Electric Telegraph Company, the world's first public telegraph company, was established in the UK and developed a nationwide communications network.
+Several other private telegraph companies soon followed.
 The Telegraph Act 1868 granted the Postmaster General the right to acquire inland telegraph companies in the United Kingdom and the Telegraph Act 1869 conferred on the Postmaster General a monopoly in telegraphic communication in the UK.
 The responsibility for the 'electric telegraphs' was officially transferred to the GPO in 1870.
 Overseas telegraphs did not fall within the monopoly.
 The private telegraph companies that already existed were bought out.
 The new combined telegraph service had 1,058 telegraph offices in towns and cities and 1,874 offices at railway stations.
 6,830,812 telegrams were transmitted in 1869 producing revenue of £550,000.
+Duplex working was introduced in 1873, and quadruplex in 1878.
+The fledgling department was overseen by Frank Scudamore (who had devised and carried out the plan for nationalisation), but he resigned in 1875 after he was found to have diverted money from the Savings Bank and elsewhere in a vain attempt to mitigate the fast-rising costs of the expanding operation.

 London's Central Office in the first decade of nationalized telegraphy created two levels of service.
 High-status circuits catering to the state, international trade, sporting life, and imperial business.
 Low-status circuits directed toward the local and the provincial.
 These distinct telegraphic orbits were connected to different types of telegraph instruments operated by differently gendered telegraphists.
+By the end of the century over 90,000,000 telegrams a year were being sent over Post Office wires.

 Telephone

 The Post Office commenced its telephone business in 1878, however the vast majority of telephones were initially connected to independently run networks.
-In December 1880, the Post Master General obtained a court judgement that telephone conversations were, technically, within the remit of the Telegraph Act.
+In December 1880, the Postmaster General obtained a court judgement that telephone conversations were, technically, within the remit of the Telegraph Act.
 The General Post Office then licensed all existing telephone networks.

 The effective nationalisation of the UK telecommunications industry occurred in 1912 with the takeover of the National Telephone Company which left only a few municipal undertakings independent of the GPO (in particular the Hull Telephones Department (now privatised) and the telephone system of Guernsey).
 The GPO took over the company on 1 January 1912; transferring 1,565 exchanges and 9,000 employees at a cost of £12,515,264.

 The GPO installed several automatic telephone exchanges from several vendors in trials at Darlington on 10 October 1914 and Dudley on 9 September 1916 (rotary system), Fleetwood (relay exchange from Sweden), Grimsby (Siemens), Hereford (Lorimer) and Leeds (Strowger).
 The GPO then selected the Strowger system for small and medium cities and towns.

 The telephone systems of Jersey and the Isle of Man, obtained from the NTC were offered for sale to the respective governments of the islands.
 Both initially refused, but the States of Jersey did eventually take control of their island's telephones in 1923.